panglesd/slipshow/docs/editor-setup.rst

 Slipshow currently has an official VSCode extension. *However*, unfortunately, it has not yet been updated to support the new LSP server.
-This is ongoing work that is going to be included hopefully soon.
+This is ongoing work that is hopefully going to be completed soon.

 In the meantime, you can use a generic LSP server.
 Since VSCode does not provide an official one, I can say that `"Generic LSP Proxy"